jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 Also, for the empirical-minded among you, we back up these results with experiments which perfectly match the predictions of our theory.
 Here's a high-level explanation of why; refer to [the paper](https://arxiv.org/abs/2009.06799) for full justification.

-*Policy-constraint:* Policy-constraint approaches use a "vacuous" pessimism penalty of $V_{max}$, which is strictly worse than any possible epistemic uncertainty estimate.
+*Policy constraint:* Policy constraint approaches use a "vacuous" pessimism penalty of $V_{max}$, which is strictly worse than any possible epistemic uncertainty estimate.
-For any policy-constraint approach, there is a corresponding uncertainty-based approach that has an equal-or-better suboptimality bound.
+For any policy constraint approach, there is a corresponding uncertainty-based approach that has an equal-or-better suboptimality bound.

 *Lower-bound:* Recall that lower-bound approaches which are also pessimistic approaches simply have set the scaling hyperparameter of the pessimism penalty to 1.
 Our derivation makes it clear that the suboptimality is non-convex wrt this hyperparameter, and thus, in general, setting it to a value which is not 1 will be optimal.